 Established in 2001, CHA's Volunteer Health Advisor (VHA) Program is operated by the Department of Community Health Improvement.
 The program is a volunteer-driven, multicultural, and multilingual health education and outreach initiative, designed to create an effective and cost efficient outreach network to improve community health status.

 The VHA peer counseling/peer helper model is an evidence-based strategy for providing education and support for health behavior change.
-Our trained VHAs are able to reach community members often inaccessible to paid staff by providing peer-based support, health education, and health promotion activities where the volunteers live, work, and go to church.
+Our trained VHAs are able to reach community members often inaccessible to paid staff by providing peer-based support, health education, and health promotion activities where the volunteers live, work, and worship.

 The mission of the VHA program is to improve community health by working collaboratively with faith-based and community-based organizations to recruit, train and support a sustainable volunteer workforce that provides culturally and linguistically appropriate health education and outreach to underserved and hard-to-reach populations.

 The VHAs act as a bridge between the community and Cambridge Health Alliance (CHA).
 Working within their own communities in multiple settings, VHAs:

 - Provide basic health education in disease prevention and wellness;

 - Organize health education forums and screening events;

 - Run support groups for individuals with chronic diseases;